macro187/ApiLab/readme.md

 Mission
 =======

+Publish the *NormalBakery* and *NormalButcher* as services.

+Implement and publish an *IBurritoShop* service.

-Implement an *IBurritoShop* that gets its ingredients from the *OneTrueBakery* and *OneTrueButcher*.
+The *IBurritoShop* must get its ingredients from the *NormalBakery* and *NormalButcher* services.

+The *IBurritoShop* may or may not use the *NormalBurritoShop* implementation, but it must behave the same.

-Implement a client that gets lunch from the *IBurritoShop*.
+Implement a client that gets lunch from the *IBurritoShop* service.